jcampos8782/HelloWebApi/README.md

 # HelloWebApi

-This is a sample application using .NET Core services with a ReactJS UI.
-This project uses Docker for local development and is simple to bootstrap and begin playing with.

-This project includes Kubernetes and Terraform definitions for running this application on AWS (See the `deploy` folder).
+This is a sample full stack application utilizing technologies such as .NET Core, ReactJS, Material-UI, Docker, Kubernetes, and Terraform.
+You can have this application running on the AWS Cloud on EKS with minimal setup -- all steps are documented and the Terraform resources are all included.

 ## Screenshots
 <img src='https://raw.githubusercontent.com/jcampos8782/HelloWebApi/master/img/light.png' width=250 />